 There are no Irish guidelines in medication management for children and adolescents on antipsychotic medication.

-The NICE (National Institute for Health and Care Excellence) Guidelines are accepted by consultant psychiatrists in CAMHS as an appropriate standard of care.
+Consultant psychiatrists in CAMHS accept the NICE (National Institute for Health and Care Excellence) Guidelines as an appropriate standard of care.
 These guidelines set out the monitoring required for antipsychotic medication.

-Dr. Finnerty’s report found that some of the CAMHS teams, that were part of the National Audit, did not monitor to an acceptable standard.
+Dr. Finnerty’s report found that some of the CAMHS teams involved in the National Audit did not monitor to an acceptable standard.
 The report highlighted the safety repercussions for the children involved.
-Side effects of antipsychotic drugs include serious weight gain, increased blood pressure, sleepiness, dulled thoughts and galactorrhoea (production of breast milk).
+Side effects of antipsychotic drugs include serious weight gain, increased blood pressure, sleepiness, dulled thoughts, and galactorrhoea (production of breast milk).
 The deficits in Medication Management are very similar to those identified in the Maskey Report.
 A comprehensive look-back of all Community Healthcare Organizations is urgently needed.

 The Interim report – scratching the surface